Seven Seas (company): Change in ownership

+Operations

 Seven Seas operated from its base in Kingston upon Hull, with its main brands including Seven Seas Cod Liver Oil, Seven Seas JointCare, Multibionta, and Haliborange.
 In April 2015, the Sevens Seas manufacturing facility in Hull was closed, and the sales and marketing of the brand was moved to Merck's headquarters in London.
 In 2016, it was one of the biggest selling branded over-the-counter medications sold in Great Britain, with sales of £25.7 million.